 Does BugSnag capture background ANRs?

-BugSnag does not capture background ANRs, since the SIGQUIT message we use to detect ANRs is not sent when the app is not in the foreground.
-This can sometimes also be the case when the user puts the app into the background, for example if a user input event is sent and the app is backgrounded before the ANR dialog can be shown we are unlikely to send an ANR report.
+Background ANRs – such as taking too long to respond to a broadcast message – cannot be captured in the same way as ANRs that occur whilst the app is in use, since a signal we use to detect ANRs is not sent when the app is not in the foreground.
+This can also be the case when the user puts the app into the background before the ANR dialog can be shown.

 Why am I seeing a discrepancy between ANR counts in BugSnag and Google Play Console?

-There can also be a discrepancy caused by differences in reporting ANRs.
-BugSnag will often need an app restart for delivery.
-If the app is never restarted (e.g. if it’s deleted) the event will never reach BugSnag.
+• BugSnag will often need an app restart for the event to be sent to your dashboard, so there may be a delay or the event may never be sent.
 By contrast Google uses Play Services to send their error reports, which does not require the app to be running.